drewburr/3D_Pinball_Game/guide.md

 ### Hit All 3 Fuel Targets
 - The Fuel Targets are the 3 Spot Targets spaced around the Remote (Satellite) Bumper.
-- Light all 3 lights associated with these targets to "Re-Fuel".
+- Light all 3 lights associated with these targets to 're-fuel'.
   - By accepting the Bug Hunt (Ensign & Lieutenant) Mission the Fuel Target Lights will be extinguished.

 ### Running Out of Fuel